 How close should they be?

-This is just a general rule of thumb to give you an idea of how close your crack control joints should be to minimize any new cracks from developing.
+That's just a general rule of thumb to give you an idea of how close your crack control joints should be.
+You're trying to minimize any new cracks from developing in your new floor.

 After you've determined you can pour new concrete over your old concrete, here's how you prepare your old concrete.